outofcoffee/imposter/docs/run_imposter_aws_lambda.md

     curl https://<Lambda Function URL>/system/status

+---

-### Option B: Using the AWS Web Console
+### Example B: Using the AWS Web Console

 This method uses the AWS Web Console to create a Lambda function, and enables you to call it using the Lambda Function URL.

 #### Step 1: Upload Imposter to an S3 bucket

-The Imposter engine for AWS Lambda is packaged as a JAR file.
+The Imposter engine for AWS Lambda is packaged as a ZIP file.
 You should upload this file to an S3 bucket, from where it will be referenced by your Lambda function.

 Open the [AWS S3 Console](https://s3.console.aws.amazon.com/s3/home).
-Upload the `imposter-awslambda.jar` file from the [Releases page](https://github.com/outofcoffee/imposter/releases/latest) to an S3 bucket.
+Upload the `imposter-awslambda.zip` file from the [Releases page](https://github.com/outofcoffee/imposter/releases/latest) to an S3 bucket.

-For the purposes of this guide, we will assume you have uploaded the JAR file to a bucket named `example-imposter-bucket`, so the full path to the file would be:
+For the purposes of this guide, we will assume you have uploaded the ZIP file to a bucket named `example-imposter-bucket`, so the full path to the file would be:

 ```
-s3://example-imposter-bucket/imposter-awslambda.jar
+s3://example-imposter-bucket/imposter-awslambda.zip
 ```

 #### Step 2: Create your Lambda function